A part of your soul, given form and light.

 To work with this paper is a privilege I do not take lightly.
 Washi is becoming rare, even in Japan.
 I choose it as an act of devotion to keep a thousand-year tradition alive, one sheet of paper at a time.
 It is my way of honouring the lineage who still know how to turn nature into Akari, light that breathes.

 My name is Shaun.
-I make these lamps by hand on Vancouver Island, one at a time, slowly, in the Japanese tradition of andon and chochin.
-If you have been looking for an object like this without knowing what it was called, you are in the right place.
+I make these unique light vessels by hand on Vancouver Island, one at a time, slowly, remaining true to the Japanese craftsmanship of the okiandon and ariake-andon.
+If you have been looking for an object like this that is also able to hold something deeply meaningful to you, both physically and spiritually, you are in the right place.

 My name is Shaun.
-I make these lamps by hand on Vancouver Island, one at a time, slowly, in the Japanese tradition of andon and chochin.
-If you have been looking for an object like this without knowing what it was called, you are in the right place.
+I make these unique light vessels by hand on Vancouver Island, one at a time, slowly, remaining true to the Japanese craftsmanship of the okiandon and ariake-andon.
+If you have been looking for an object like this that is also able to hold something deeply meaningful to you, both physically and spiritually, you are in the right place.

 FROM THOSE WHO SEE WHAT WE SEE